ivanizag/izkaypro/README.md

 - 2 KB of ROM
 - 2 KB of video RAM
 - 80*24 text mode (no graphics capabilities)
-- Two single side double density drives with 195kb capacity
+- Two single or double side double density drives with 200kb/400kb capacity
 - A serial port (not emulated by izkaypro)
 - A parallel port (not emulated by izkaypro)